Increase your Skill Set

 Volunteer Injury Packet

-If an injury occurs, a volunteer should follow these five steps:
+If an injury occurs, a volunteer should follow this flow chart or steps below:

 5. Follow-up

-The documents listed below make up a packet of information about dealing with injuries suffered by A.T. volunteer workers.
+The packet below includes information about dealing with injuries suffered by A.T. volunteer workers.
 We recommend that a paper copy of this packet be carried by each A.T. volunteer work leader.
-Volunteers should be familiar with the contents of this packet, and should complete specific local contact information on the instruction sheet before an accident resulting in injury occurs.
+Volunteers should be familiar with the contents of this packet, and should complete specific local contact information on the “Explainer” sheet before an accident resulting in injury occurs.